SuperScientificSoftwareLaboratory/TileSpMSpV/README.md

 ## Introduction

 Sparse matrix-sparse vector multiplication (SpMSpV) is an important primitive for graph algorithms and machine learning applications.
 The sparsity of the input and output vectors makes its floating point efficiency in general lower than sparse matrix-vector multiplication (SpMV) and sparse matrix-matrix multiplication (SpGEMM).
-TileSpMSpV provides a tiled algorithm for accelerating SpMSpV on GPUs and proposes a TileBFS algorithm including three kernels called Push-CSC, Push-CSR and Pull-CSC.
+TileSpMSpV provides a tiled algorithm for BFS applying TileSpMSpV on GPUs including three kernels called Push-CSC, Push-CSR and Pull-CSC.

 <!-- ## Structure